vblanco20-1/vulkan-guide/docs/chapter-0/code_walkthrough.md

 }
 ```

 This is our application main loop.
-We have an endless loop in the `while()`, only stopped when SDL receives the SDL_QUIT event
+We have an endless loop in the `while()`, that is only stopped when SDL receives the SDL_QUIT event

-On every iteration of the loop, we do SDL_PollEvent, this will ask SDL for all of the events the OS has sent to the application.
-In here, we can check for things like keyboard events, window moving, minimization, and many others.
+On every iteration of the inner loop, we do SDL_PollEvent.
+This will ask SDL for all of the events the OS has sent to the application during the last frame.
+In here, we can check for things like keyboard events, mouse movement, window moving, minimization, and many others.
 For now we are only interested on the SDL_QUIT event.
-This event is called when the OS requests that the window has to be closed.
+This event is called when the OS requests that the window needs to be closed.

 And finally, every iteration of the main loop we call `draw();`